 Online platform for digital design professionals from all over the world to find inspiration, share knowledge and experience, get connected with others, and improve skills.
 Awwwards goes beyond online presence, holding conferences in different cities all over the world: New York, Barcelona, Amsterdam, London, Paris, LA, etc. The goal is to unite the best agencies and thought leaders in the world of digital design.

 Awwwards is constantly growing its web design collection.
 Every year it carefully pics and showcases the 365 best websites around the world.
 If you are looking for design inspiration sites, you know where to go.
 Find creative ideas that never end.

 Once upon a time, a group of designers and developers met together with the ultimate goal to make the digital world easier to use and more beautiful.
-Thus Template Monster was born back in 2002.
+This is how Template Monster was born back in 2002.

 Find all kinds of website designs at this marketplace, from art and culture to entertainment, games, and nightlife.
 Whatever your industry, you can choose from hundreds of design ideas.

 Template Monster offers designers an endless look and feels for your inspiration.
 It categorizes templates into 18 groups with up to 10,000 design ideas in each.
 Besides, you can open everyone in a live demo mode, just like if you would open and scroll a live website online.